ARTparenting has helped build families by working with intended parents and gestational surrogates from the state of South Carolina.

 Read what others have to say about ARTparenting.

-If you’re even considering becoming a surrogate mother, we know you must be a capable and compassionate woman.
+If you’re even considering becoming a surrogate, we know you must be a capable and compassionate woman.
 You know that raising children is one of the most fulfilling joys in life.
 A willingness to carry a child for another family is profound.
 Our blog post, “Becoming a Surrogate Mother: Is it Right for Me?”, offers four important questions to ask yourself.

-A gestational surrogate mother (also known as a gestational carrier) is a woman who carries a child conceived through IVF using an egg from a donor or the intended mother.
+A gestational surrogate (also known as a gestational carrier) is a woman who carries a child conceived through IVF using an egg from a donor or the intended mother.
 The child will not be genetically related to the gestational surrogate.

 • Age 21 to 43.